+Passive: The experience is not initiated by the mystic but rather they feel that something is acting upon them.
+Even if the mystic attempts to induce the experience the recipient has a feeling of relinquishing power to the divine/ God.
+(James saw this as evidence against arguments claiming that a religious experience can be explained by saying a person willed it)

-- 1. Ineffable: The experience is beyond proper description.
+Ineffable: The experience is beyond proper description.
 The direct experience of God goes beyond human powers of description.
-James states, '... it defies expression, that no adequate report of its contents can be given in words... its quality must be directly experienced; it cannot be imparted or transferred to others.' - 2.
+James states, '... it defies expression, that no adequate report of its contents can be given in words... its quality must be directly experienced; it cannot be imparted or transferred to others.'
+It can be compared to trying to describe love.

 Noetic: Mystics receive knowledge of God that is not otherwise available.
 In this sense religious experiences are direct revelations from God.
-James states 'They are states of insight into depths of truth unplumbed by the discursive intellect... and as a rule they carry with them a curious sense of authority for after-time.' - 3.
+James states 'They are states of insight into depths of truth unplumbed by the discursive intellect... and as a rule they carry with them a curious sense of authority for after-time.'

 Transient: The experience is a temporary one that cannot be sustained, although it may have long-lasting effects.
 James states, 'Mystical states cannot be sustained for long.
-Except in rare instances, half an hour, or at most an hour or two, seems to be the limit beyond which they fade into the light of common day.' - 4.
-Passive: The experience is not initiated by the mystic but rather they feel that something is acting upon them.
-(James saw this as evidence against arguments claiming that a religious experience can be explained by saying a person willed it)
+Except in rare instances, half an hour, or at most an hour or two, seems to be the limit beyond which they fade into the light of common day.'